← Blog

 The three structural causes

-After working with many people in this situation, most mid-30s stuckness traces to one of three structural causes — or a combination.
+Most mid-30s stuckness traces to one of three structural causes — or a combination of them.

 1. Strengths overextended into shadow

-The very traits that got you here — conscientiousness, high standards, drive, analytical thinking — have a shadow side.
-At some point your greatest strength becomes the thing blocking you.
-The ambitious professional who can't rest.
-The empathetic leader who can't make hard calls.
-The strategic thinker who can't commit.
+The traits that got you here — conscientiousness, high standards, analytical precision, the drive to do things properly — have a shadow side.
+At some point, your greatest strength becomes the thing blocking your next step.
+The ambitious professional who can't stop optimizing long enough to choose.
+The empathetic leader who can't make hard calls because the impact feels too real.
+The strategic thinker who understands every angle so well that commitment feels premature.

 2. An unresolved inner conflict